 Who is Fred Prasuhn?
 The following text is far from complete a description of who I am.
 I do believe, however, that this brief synopsis provides you an idea of who I am.

-My resume shows my work history.
+My resume displays segments of my work history while my vita gives you a more holistic understanding of all that I have accomplished.
 The job titles give readers an understanding of the job skills used and the knowledge that I gained working various positions.
 Like others I have computer training (several learning management systems, many computer programs including Microsoft Office expert certification), and many years of experience using these skills and knowledge base.
-I have project management, employee hiring and supervision, budget oversight, program development, volunteer recruiting and training, and many other experiences that are essential for leadership positions.
+I have project management, employee hiring and supervision, budget oversight, program development and directing, volunteer recruiting and training, and many other experiences that are essential for leadership positions.
 What distinguishes me from others is my philosophy of life.
 Simply, learning is life and life is learning.

 Learning is intricately intertwined in our lives.
 We can choose to consciously be aware of what is about us and what we experience to become wiser and better persons.
 Learning should be part of our daily lives just as breathing and eating.
 We cannot truly grow as persons unless we are learning.
 We learn consciously and unconsciously.
 We learn from bad and good.
 We are beings that learn as we live.
 Even though there are forces that interfere with a person learning, the choice to learn allows us to gain even the smallest amount of growth and knowledge.
 Such a philosophy drives me to be a lifelong learner.
 Being able to apply all that I learn to whatever the setting what makes life and learning integrated and rich.